4 Reasons to Change Your Medicare Insurance Plan

 The cost of prescription drugs varies between insurance companies as well as individual Medicare plans.
-MAPDs and PDPs have prescription drug formularies that determine what tier a drug is under, and therefore what the copayment for that drug will be.
-For example, one company may cover Drug XYZ at a Tier 2 cost while another company covers that same drug but at a Tier 3 cost.
+MAPDs and PDPs have prescription drug formularies that determine what tier a drug is under and what the copayment will be.
+For example, one company may cover Drug XYZ at a Tier 2 cost while another company covers that same drug at a Tier 3 cost.
 Prescription drug costs may be your most expensive Medicare expense.
 If you have a Tier 3, 4, or 5 drug, you should consider using an agent to check the different PDP plans in your area for you.

 If you haven’t checked the current plans in your area, or if an agent hasn’t run your prescription drug costs in the past two years, now’s the time to talk to a Medicare insurance agent.

 Have more questions?

 We can help.
 Caress Insurance Agency Inc. has Medicare insurance agents in San Diego County as well as the rest of Southern California.
 Our local agents are ready to help you find a plan that best fits your needs and budget.
 We work with Scripps Affiliated Medical Groups to help answer your Medicare questions.
 Call us Monday-Friday, 9-5pm for a free quote and advice: 619-329-5638